Image

 • Harvested soybeans must meet minimum Federal Grain Quality Standards.

 • State certified scales including on-farm state certified scales and certified moisture testers must be used for all weighing and measuring processes.
-Original weigh ticket (no photocopies) must be attached to the Certification of Yields Form.
+Original weigh ticket (no photocopies) must be attached to the Harvest Information Form.
 Weigh ticket must depict percent moisture and initialed by the YCO.

 • Contestants are officially entered only after the Entry Form has been received and processed by the MSPB.